redwoodjs/redwood/packages/create-redwood-app/README.md

 The project codebase in `template/` uses [Yarn Workspace v1](https://classic.yarnpkg.com/en/docs/workspaces/) for a monorepo project containing the API and Web Sides.
 Redwood packages are included in `template/package.json`, `template/web/package.json`, and `template/api/package.json`, respectively.

 ### How to run create-redwood-app from your local repo and create a project
-Make sure you to first run `yarn install` in in the mono repo root and inside the `packages/create-redwood-app` directory.
+First, run `yarn install` in the root of the mono repo.
+Then, run `yarn install` again, inside the `packages/create-redwood-app` directory.

-First, we need to build the script.
+Then, we need to build the script.
 Step into the `create-redwood-app` package and run the script:

 ```bash
 cd packages/create-redwood-app